Grinnell church of Christ in Iowa

 For the law will go forth from Zion

-Fiction: "...Ray.
+"...Ray.
 People will come, Ray.
 They'll come ...for reasons they can't even fathom.
 They'll turn up your driveway not knowing for sure why they're doing it.
 They'll arrive at your door as innocent as children, longing for the past.
-"Of course, we won't mind if you look around", you'll say...And they'll walk out to the bleachers; sit in shirtsleeves on a perfect afternoon.
+‘Of course, we won't mind if you look around’, you'll say...And they'll walk out to the bleachers; sit in shirtsleeves on a perfect afternoon.
 They'll find they have reserved seats somewhere along one of the baselines, where they sat when they were children and cheered their heroes.
 And they'll watch the game and it'll be as if they dipped themselves in magic waters.
 The memories will be so thick they'll have to brush them away from their faces.
-People will come Ray…”
+People will come, Ray…” (James Earl Jones as Terence Mann).

-If you live near Grinnell, Iowa, I hope you will visit this lovely congregation.
-They will welcome you just as warmly as they did us to “..the mountain of the Lord, to the house of the God of Jacob; that He may teach us concerning His ways and that we may walk in His paths”.
+If you live near Grinnell, Iowa, I hope you will come visit this lovely congregation.
+They will welcome you just as warmly as they welcomed us to this “...the house of the God of Jacob; that He may teach us concerning His ways and that we may walk in His paths” (Isaiah 2:3).
+It is only seeking God that “all that was once good can be good again”, if not in this life, most certainly in the next, beyond all we can imagine (1 Corinthians 2:9).

 Grinnell church of Christ